 Relative minor scales

 Did you know that by learning the Major scale you also end up learning the minor scale as well?
-If you were to start and end on the 6th degree of the Major scale, you’re actually playing the relative minor scale.
+If you were to start and end on the 6th degree of the Major scale, you’re also playing the relative minor scale.
 For example, the C Major scale and A minor scale are related because they share the same set of notes.

 Wrapping up

-If you want to dive deeper, I recommend checking out this guide on how to practice scales on guitar.
+For more practice tips, check out this guide on how to practice scales on guitar.

 📘 Get the free guitar practice guide here!